 Shanghai: UM still in the top 200!

-For the fourth year running, the University of Montpellier has confirmed its place among the world's top 200 universities in the Shanghai ranking published on August 15.
-These excellent results demonstrate the University's ability to shine on the world stage, and to meet international demands for excellence in research and education.
+For the fourth consecutive year, the University of Montpellier has consolidated its place among the world's top 200 universities in the Shanghai ranking published on August 15.
+These excellent results demonstrate its ability to shine on the world stage and meet international standards of excellence in research and education.

 A VERY POSITIVE OVERALL DYNAMIC